cliffeby/DuckpinV001/README.md

   - Production
     + TBD

-### _The RPI image and how_
+### _The RPI image
 Setting up my image on the RPI takes about four hours.
 OpenCV, IOTHub, and VSCode are large installs and sometimes need a second try.
 It’s generally best to minimize memory usage (close other windows and multitask on another computer).
 Once completed, back it up – another lengthy process – but well worth it.
 I cracked my SD Card (make sure that you take the card out of its slot before installing the RPI in a case) and a backup would have saved a lot of time.

 I try to keep my image up to date using command $ sudo apt-get update && sudo apt-get upgrade -y.

 Appendix A contains hints on the image setup and issues that I encountered.

 ### _Where to start?_
 Several online video tutorials show an RPI with a standard 1080p camera module able to achieve multiple (maybe over 40) frames per second video processing throughput.
 Relays connected to the GPIO pins should be able to switch/light 10 led bulbs using an external 12vdc power supply.
 Azure and AWS have RPI SDKs.
 It seems like all the pieces are there, but can it all come together to be more than a “classroom” or “demo” project.